opendocsg/slw-judgments-backfill/2013_SGHC_127/report.md

 **Whether the Contracts were frustrated by the Sand Ban**

 30     The courts have referred to the circumstances under which a contract would be frustrated on innumerable occasions.
-In _Glahe International Expo AG v ACS Computer Pte Ltd and another appeal_ [1999] 1 SLR(R) 945 (“ _Glahe_ ”), the Court of Appeal explained at [26]:
+In _Glahe International Expo AG v ACS Computer Pte Ltd and another appeal_ <span class="citation">[1999] 1 SLR(R) 945</span> (“ _Glahe_ ”), the Court of Appeal explained at [26]:

  ...
 The law on frustration is well settled.
 A contract is considered frustrated when a supervening event (which has not been expressly provided for in the contract) takes place, the consequence